-Around age of 7 I was learning how to manage and control a fly rod in the front yard of my parents home.
+Around the age of seven, I was learning how to manage and control a fly rod in the front yard of my parents home.
 Once I conquered the basics of casting a fly rod, I then graduated to rowing a drift boat, tying flies, studying hatches, and the most important, learning how to read water.
-When I was 11, I started traveling with my father to all of his hotspots around Montana, further expanding my fly-fishing abilities.
+When I was eleven, I started traveling with my father to all of his hot spots around Montana, further expanding my fly-fishing abilities.
 This is when I decided I wanted to become a guide and follow in my father’s footsteps.

 I successfully guided my first trip when I was 15 years old.
 I wasn’t paid of course, because legally one can’t guide until they are 18, but I fell in love with it and have been guiding effectively ever since.